 Before you decide to tear up a concrete slab, it’s a good idea to know where the rebar is.
 It’s one thing to use equipment to break through a concrete structure, and another to come into contact with metal which can damage some equipment.
 The problem with finding rebar is that you cannot see it, and therefore you must use certain types of equipment to discern where it is so that you can break the concrete slab quickly and effectively.
 Here are some tips on how to scan concrete slabs for rebar so that you can complete this job with as much safety as possible.

-The best way concrete scanning slabs for rebar is to use ground penetrating radar.
-This is technology that is able to send signals into the concrete, and based upon how it returns as processed by the computer system, you can determine where the rebar is throughout the concrete slab.
+The easiest way to locate rebar in concrete is to scan the concrete using ground penetrating radar equipment.
+This is technology that is able to send signals into the concrete and based upon how it returns as processed by the computer system, you can determine where the rebar is throughout the concrete slab.
 This will make it easier to plan the way you are going to break the rebar apart, making it a very safe operation for all of those involved.
 Obviously, if you are using a backhoe or larger pieces of equipment for this type of task, the size of these concrete removing devices will prevent them from being damaged during this type of operation.

 One other valuable asset that you can have on the job site is a person that is trained as a ground penetrating radar technician.
 These individuals will be able to quickly scan the information that is provided in order to interpolate what has been found, giving you the best possible information for proceeding with this project.
 They will be able to map the exact areas where the rebar is located beneath the surface, ensuring that no reinforcing steel will get stuck during the drilling process.
 By having all of this equipment, and the experienced technicians that you will need to scan concrete slabs for rebar, you can complete any type of project safely and efficiently.